nikmirando1/ESPM_MCP/README.md

 # ESPM MCP — Energy Star Portfolio Manager for Claude

 An open-source MCP (Model Context Protocol) server that connects Claude directly to your Energy Star Portfolio Manager account.
-Ask questions about your portfolio in plain language instead of exporting spreadsheets.
+Explore what's possible when AI meets sustainability data in plain language instead of exporting spreadsheets.

 > Built by Nikolas Mirando as an independent prototype exploring AI + sustainability data infrastructure in CRE.